BroadleafCommerce/BroadleafCommerce/doc/readme.txt

 The "dist" directory contains the following distinct jar files for use in applications.

-* "broadleaf-admin" (~12 KB)
-- Contents: Broadleaf Commerce admin application
-- Dependencies: broadleaf-framework, broadleaf-framework-web, broadleaf-profile, broadleaf-profile-web

-* "broadleaf-framework" (~364 KB)
+* "broadleaf-framework"
 - Contents: Core Broadleaf Commerce framework classes
 - Dependencies: broadleaf-profile

-* "broadleaf-framework-web" (~88 KB)
+* "broadleaf-framework-web"
 - Contents: Spring MVC controllers (and related items) supporting the core Broadleaf Commerce classes
 - Dependencies: broadleaf-framework, broadleaf-profile, broadleaf-profile-web

-* "broadleaf-profile" (~221 KB)
+* "broadleaf-profile"
 - Contents: Broadleaf Commerce Customer profile related classes, utility classes, email, configuration merge

-* "broadleaf-profile-web" (~49 KB)
+* "broadleaf-profile-web"
 - Contents: Spring MVC controllers (and related items) supporting the core Broadleaf Commerce profile classes
 - Dependencies: broadleaf-profile

-* "broadleaf-usps" (~49 KB)
+* "broadleaf-usps"
 - Contents: Broadleaf Commerce shipping modules and support classes for USPS
 - Dependencies: broadleaf-framework, broadleaf-usps-schemas

-* "broadleaf-usps-schemas" (~193 KB)
+* "broadleaf-usps-schemas"
 - Contents: Compiled XMLBeans support for USPS shipping API

+* "broadleaf-cybersource"
+- Contents: Broadleaf Commerce payment modules and support classes for CyberSource
+- Dependencies: broadleaf-framework, broadleaf-cybersource-api

+* "broadleaf-cybersource-api"
+- Contents: Compiled axis support for CyberSource API

 4. WHERE TO START?

+* A Broadleaf Commerce Demo/Admin guide is available on the support wiki: http://broadleafcommerce.org/trac/wiki/quickStartGuide.
+This guide provides instructions for deploying and running a local instance of the Broadleaf Commerce Demo and/or Admin.

 * A Quick Start guide is available on the Broadleaf Commerce support wiki: http://broadleafcommerce.org/trac/wiki/quickStartGuide.
 This guide provides the minimum information needed to get up and running with the Broadleaf Commerce framework in your own application.

-* A Broadleaf Commerce Demo guide is available on the support wiki: http://broadleafcommerce.org/trac/wiki/quickStartGuide.
-This guide provides instructions for deploying and running a local instance of the Broadleaf Commerce Demo application in a local Tomcat instance backed by a MySQL database.